modernish/modernish/README.md

 On interactive shells, `die` behaves differently.
 It does not kill or exit your shell; instead, it issues `SIGINT` to the shell to abort the execution of your running command(s), which is equivalent to pressing Ctrl+C.
+In addition, if `die` is invoked from a subshell such as a background job, it kills all processes belonging to that job, but leaves other running jobs alone.

 Usage: `die` [ *message* ]